Folien 1 became an extremely contentious piece of evidence during the trial. It had the potential to destroy the accused’s alibi.

 So, the evidence in support of two lifts; does it take us closer to Swartz’s account or does it take us further away from it?

-Now, we must remember that Swartz’s account was the original account, that was backed by other officer’s testimonies and paperwork, incomplete as it may have been.
+Now, we must remember that Swartz’s account was the original account, which was backed by other officer’s testimonies and paperwork, incomplete as it may have been.
 The claim by the defence that the lift was taken from a drinking glass was the NEW claim.
 Therefore, if you cannot prove that the lift was taken from a DVD it does not mean that the lift by default came from a drinking glass.
 The drinking glass theory must be able to stand on its own and be tested on its own merits.
-It was a new claim, and just as the DVD claim it must be able to withstand its own scrutiny.
+It was a new claim, and just as the DVD claim, it must be able to withstand its own scrutiny.
 The validity of the glass theory is not dependant on whether the lift came from a DVD cover or not.
-If it came from a glass, one must be able to put a sensible and substantiated scientific argument on the table in support of this theory.
+If it came from a drinking glass, one must be able to put a sensible and substantiated scientific argument on the table in support of this theory.
 It cannot rely on the rebuttal of another theory.

 But let us look if there is any merit in the glass theory and if it takes us closer to Swartz’s account or not.

 We discus all the various issues in great lengths on this website, and we are not going into all of them.
 We will look at only two firm exclusion criteria.
 The length of the prints and the lines.

 When you put your finger on a round surface a smaller area of the finger’s cushion touches the surface – or at least less of your finger will touch than when you touch a flat surface.
 The print on Folien 1 did not foreshorten at all.
 It is roughly the same length as the known flat print.
 This is impossible on a round surface.
 This firmly excludes the lift as a round surface lift – and therefore it excludes a round drinking glass.